-Parita preserves the legacy of the colonial era practically intact.
+Parita conserves the legacy of the colonial period practically intact.
 The exact date of its foundation is uncertain, and it was not until 1937 that August 18 was established as the official date of this celebration.
-Parita preserves its ancient church as a symbol of its history, which dates back to the 17th and 18th centuries.
-Priests and notable persons were buried in this church, as was the custom in those days.
-In addition, the town has an enormous colonial plaza, surrounded by brick houses, some of which also date to the 18th century.
-Most of these houses have high porches that were transformed into bleachers to watch bull fights and other activities of the patron saint festival.
+Parita preserves its ancient church, which dates back to the 17th and 18th centuries, as a symbol of its history.
+Priests and notable persons were buried in this church, as was the custom in that era.
+In addition, the town has an enormous colonial plaza surrounded by brick houses, some of which also date to the 18th century.
+Most of these houses have high porches that were converted into bleachers from which to watch bull fights and other activities during their patron saint festival.
 Parita is named after the Indian chief Paris, who lived in those parts.

-The town of Parita is 4 hours from Panama City, towards the southwest of the country.
+The town of Parita is 4 hours from Panama City, in the southwestern part of the country.

 How to arrive?

-Bus: Take a bus from the National Grand Transportation Station in Panama City.
+- Bus: Take a bus bound for Parita from the National Grand Transportation Station in Panama City.

-Car: Take the Interamerican Highway.
-Once you pass Divisa, continue on the Azuero highway to the town of Parita.
+- Car: Take the Pan-American Highway until you reach Divisa, then turn off onto the Azuero highway to continue to the town of Parita.

-Taxi: The area of Parita has special service taxis, as well as intercity bus services from other towns in the Azuero Peninsula.
+- Taxi: The area of Parita has a special taxi service, as well as intercity bus services that arrive from other towns in the Azuero Peninsula.

 What to bring

 - Light-weight clothing

 - Holy Week celebrations